 • Reviews Space Questionnaire and Intent to Lease forms.
 Requests additional information from the requesting department and/or other University offices and departments as needed.

 • Prepares Lease Justification, Space Categorization and Request for Proposals for Lease of Space forms.

 • Completes a formal inquiry to the Office of the Attorney General (if applicable as determined by Real Property) to determine the acceptability of lease contracts.

 • Prepares an economic analysis of a prospective lease, from proposals offered, to determine if the terms of the lease are favorable.

 • Negotiates terms and costs of the lease.

-• Completes lease documents for the University and distributes fully executed documents to the JMU offices of Fixed Asset Accounting, Accounts Payable, the requesting department, the Landlord and the Division of Real Estate Services.
+• Completes lease documents for the University and distributes fully executed documents to the JMU offices of Financial Reporting, Accounts Payable, the requesting department, the Landlord and the Division of Real Estate Services.

 • Maintains and monitors lease files for the University.